What Do Leading Health & Medical Experts Say?

 “Tooth decay is the most common chronic disease of childhood, and water fluoridation is one of the most important public health initiatives in the 20th century.
 The AAP agrees that water fluoridation is beneficial for reducing and controlling tooth decay and promoting oral health in children and adults.”

-American Association for Dental Research (AADR)
+American Association for Dental, Oral, and Craniofacial Research (AADOCR)

 American Dental Association (ADA)